EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

-communications "relating" to the adjustment entries, which --- as suggested at oral argument --- would permit the individual lawyers and corporate officers present at the meeting to be called before the grand jury to describe their discussions, or perhaps even other communications between Company and its counsel?
+communications "relating" to the adjustment entries, which---as suggested at oral argument---would permit the individual lawyers and corporate officers present at the meeting to be called before the grand jury to describe their discussions, or perhaps even other communications between Company and its counsel?
 Or, alternatively, was the waiver